-Ending a marriage can be a difficult and stressful time in a person's life—confusing court proceedings only add to the stress.
-When you or your spouse don't agree on your divorce-related issues, also knows as “contesting” the divorce, the process is long, adversarial and expensive.
-However, if you and your spouse can agree on all of the issues required to end your marriage, you may be able to file an "uncontested" divorce in New Mexico, which can save you stress, time and money.
+Ending a marriage can be a stressful and challenging time in a person's life—confusing court proceedings only add to the stress.
+When you or your spouse don't agree on your divorce-related issues, the process is long, adversarial, and expensive.
+However, if you and your spouse can agree on all of the issues required to end your marriage, you may be able to file an "uncontested" divorce.
+In New Mexico, an uncontested divorce can save you stress, time, and money.

-When you and your spouse don’t agree about either ending the marriage or how to settle all of the issues involved in ending a marriage, the divorce is “contested."
-For a contested divorce, both you and your spouse will usually need lawyers, there will be multiple court appearances and possibly a trial before the judge decides the contested issues and grants you and your spouse a divorce.
+If you and your spouse disagree, whether it's on the choice to divorce, on or how to handle the issues involved in ending a marriage, the court considers your divorce "contested."
+For a contested divorce, both you and your spouse will usually need lawyers, and there will be multiple court appearances and possibly a trial before the judge decides the contested issues and grants you and your spouse a divorce.

-In contrast, an "uncontested divorce" is available in New Mexico when you and your spouse agree that the marriage should end and how to settle all of your divorce issues, like property division, alimony, custody and child support.
+In contrast, an "uncontested divorce" is available in New Mexico when you and your spouse agree that the marriage should end and how to settle all of your divorce issues, like property division, spousal support (alimony), custody, and child support.
 An uncontested divorce is usually much faster and cheaper than a contested divorce because you don't have any disputes for the judge to decide.

 In New Mexico, a divorce is also called a "dissolution."
 The laws and paperwork you will need to fill out and file may use either or both terms, so don't be confused.

 To be able to file for an uncontested divorce in New Mexico, both you and your spouse must agree on the following issues:

 If you and your spouse have children together and your children are under age 18, you both must also agree on: